 Bevacqua previously served as Chief Business Officer for the United States Golf Association and was responsible for all revenue and commercial activities.
 Prior to that he had been the USGA’s first managing director, charged with running one of golf’s four major championships, while also handling all legal business related to the U.S. Open.

-A native of Bedford, N.Y., Bevacqua began his lifetime relationship with golf as a 10-year-old caddie at Bedford Golf & Tennis Club.
-He continued working there through his college years, as a caddie, caddie master, and eventually golf shop manager under PGA Professional Walt Ronan.
-After graduating magna cum laude in English in 1993 from Notre Dame University, Bevacqua went on to earn a law degree in 1997 from Georgetown University.
-He began his professional career working for the New York firm of Davis Polk before joining the USGA.
+A native of Bedford, N.Y., Bevacqua graduated magna cum laude in English in 1993 from the University of Notre Dame, then earned a law degree in 1997 from Georgetown University.
+He began his professional career at the New York firm of Davis Polk before joining the USGA.

-Bevacqua has served since 2007 on the Golf 20/20 executive committee.
-He was named to the “Forty Under 40 Class” by the Sports Business Journal in 2009; and in 2010 was named by GOLF Magazine as one of the “40 Most Influential People in Golf.”
+Bevacqua was named to the “Forty Under 40 Class” by Sports Business Journal in 2009; and in 2010 was named by GOLF Magazine as one of the “40 Most Influential People in Golf.”

 He and his wife, Tiffany, are the parents of a daughter, Samantha Wells; and sons, Arthur William and Jake Dylan.